pratik-codes/Productively/README.md

 - Productively is a productivity app on steroids.
 Which not only takes care of your productivity but other aspects learning and  mental health.
 - Productively is created by taking into consideration various scientific techniques to provide users what they need nothing more nothing less.

+### !!! development have been stoped on this project will be continuing soon... !!!

 ## Intital Looks (development stage)
 ![Image](https://github.com/pratik-codes/Productively/blob/main/Showcase%20design.png)